ChristopherGabba/react-native-volume-manager/README.md

 // Activate the session (async by default) await VolumeManager.activateAudioSession();

-// Deactive session when complete (async by default) await VolumeManager.deactivateAudioSession();
+// Deactivate session when complete (async by default) await VolumeManager.deactivateAudioSession();

 ```